Grow like a pro!

 5 – Temperature & Humidity Settings

-As seedlings, make sure your Blue Dream marijuana is kept in a temperature range of 72 – 78 degrees and a humidity range of 30-50%.
+As seedlings, make sure you keep the Blue Dream strain in a temperature range of 72 – 78 degrees and a humidity range of 30-50%.
 You can slightly increase the humidity to around 55% after a few weeks, but this is still below the 70% humidity level recommended for other strains at the beginning of the vegetative stage.

 6 – Adding the Correct Lighting